Capped composite decking is one of the most popular and efficient decking materials available on the market.

 Can you use ice melt or rock salt on composite decking?

-Similar to stronger cleaning agents, you should always check the manufacturer’s guidelines before using ice melt, especially if using a unique brand or chemical agent.
+Like stronger cleaning agents, you should always check the manufacturer's guidelines before using ice melt, especially if using a unique brand or chemical agent.

 How NOT To Clean Your Composite Deck

-Remember - composite materials clean easier and better than the traditional wood deck, and using the soap-and-water method in chapter 1 removes most of the dirt and stains.
+Remember - composite materials clean easier and better than the traditional wood deck, and using the soap-and-water method in Chapter 1 removes most of the dirt and stains.

 If you need to use a chemical solution to remove a spot or stain on your deck, check the decking manufacturer's website for their approved cleaning solutions.